Nidhood/PROJECT-DRONE/README.md

 4. **[teleop_twist_keyboard](https://github.com/ros-teleop/teleop_twist_keyboard):**
    The teleop_twist_keyboard package has been instrumental in enabling intuitive control of robots using keyboard input, forming the basis for our control mechanisms.

+## Join the Adventure

+We invite you to join us on this thrilling adventure as we explore the endless possibilities of ROS Noetic and Gazebo 11.
+Whether you're a seasoned roboticist or a curious explorer, our project promises excitement, innovation, and the sheer joy of bringing dreams to life.

+Are you ready to redefine what's possible?
+Let's take flight together! 🚀🎉